10435

 Toggl's Tips And Lessons On Using Content Marketing To Boost Organic Growth 16261788117667

 I draw these things myself, so this is something I used to do, but now we're doing them for work as well.
-And it's not just me, everybody in the company contributes to this because I'm not a software developer myself so I don't really know any good jokes for programmers.
+And it's not just me; everybody in the company contributes to this because I'm not a software developer, so I don't know any good jokes for programmers.
 So I have to go to Toggl programmers, and they tell me what's funny, and then I write it up.

-And recently we've also started experimenting with outsource artists.
-We went to Reddit and picked out some comic artists whose work we really like and started paying outside artists to deliver comics for us.
-Making these comics takes a lot of time so we want to see if we can speed up the process a little bit and scale up the production using freelancers.
-So it's a little bit early for results yet as we only started doing it.
-Outsource comics can cost anywhere between $400 to $1,000, so we'll see how many sign-ups and traffic we get from those.
+We've also recently started experimenting with outsourcing artists.
+We went to Reddit, picked out some comic artists whose work we liked, and started paying outside artists to deliver comics for us.
+Making these comics takes a lot of time, so we want to see if we can speed up the process and scale up the production using freelancers.
+So it's a little bit early for results as we only started doing it.
+Outsourced comics can cost between $400 to $1,000, so we'll see how many sign-ups and traffic we get from those.

 Here's another fun project, it is called the "Unicorn Startup Simulator."
-It's a game you can play in your browser, and it lets you simulate being a startup CEO, and the goal of the game is to reach a billion dollar valuation or literally die trying.
+It's a game you can play in your browser, and it lets you simulate being a startup CEO.
+The game's goal is to reach a billion-dollar valuation or die trying.

 — I see that you even featured your startup simulator on Product Hunt.
 Did it help you to get target traffic and leads?
 Share some results, please.